emanuelbatista/buzzmonitor-facebook-analyze/README.md

 ## Configuration to execute

-> You must put a token access in class `com.buzzmonitor.facebook.analyze.util.Constants` on field `ACCESS_TOKEN` to can the posts from Graph API.
+> You must put a token access in class `com.buzzmonitor.facebook.analyze.util.Constants` on field `ACCESS_TOKEN` to can get the posts from Graph API.

 ## Tests